Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 I think this will be a very useful skill and will help me to work on projects that have hardware aspects to it.
 I look forward to playing more with photon, to build a interactive tool that can take data realtime in a hardware setting and transfer it to the software aspects, so that we can learn from the tools/wearable that we use, similar to smart watches and digital devices.

-### References:
+### Quick Links:
-- Link to changing wifi's: https://docs.particle.io/tools/developer-tools/configure-wi-fi/
+- Link to changing wifi's (Open on google): https://docs.particle.io/tools/developer-tools/configure-wi-fi/